fief-dev/docs/docs/self-hosting/quickstart.md

     If you need to restart or recreate your container, you'll need to set the same secrets again.
 If you lose them, you'll likely lose access to data or have a bad configuration.
 [Read more about secrets and environment variables.](environment-variables.md)

 !!! info
-    The container is exposed on the port **8000** of your local machine by default.
+    The container is available on the port **8000** of your local machine by default.

 ## Good to go!